pointybeard/pdfchip/README.md

 ## Installation

 This library is installed via [Composer](http://getcomposer.org/).
-To install, use `composer require pointybeard/pdfchip` or add `"pointybeard/pdfchip": "~1.0.0"` to your `composer.json` file.
+To install, use `composer require pointybeard/pdfchip` or add `"pointybeard/pdfchip": "^1.0"` to your `composer.json` file.

 And run composer to update your dependencies:

     $ curl -s http://getcomposer.org/installer | php
     $ php composer.phar update

+### Using the Mock Executable

+If the system you are running code on does not have pdfChip installed or it cannot be activiated, use the mock command `bin/pdfchip` instead.
+It emulates `--help`, `--status`, and processing input html.

+To do this, make `bin/pdfchip` executable and place it in your system path (e.g. symlinking to `/usr/local/bin`).

+Now, the pdfchip library will call this mock executable instead.
+Note you will always get the same pdf output regardless of input.

 ### Requirements

-This library requires pdfChip and PHP 7.4 or greater is installed.
+This library requires pdfChip and PHP 7.4 or later.

 ## Usage